We love new projects!

 6. To get credit for any project/activity/class, it must be proposed and signed by the advisor, and if possible, the project proposal team, parent/guardian, and/or the responsible adult.
 Credit will be in jeopardy if not proposed prior to the activity/project/class.

 7. It is recommended that summer projects/ prior year projects be validated by the end of 1st quarter or no credit may be issued.

-At learner intake and every eight weeks the learner’s team will establish a set of academic goals for that period.
-These goals will be based on the learner’s needs and abilities at that time however, in general, the goal should be to earn at least five credits in an academic year.
+At learner intake and every quarter the learner’s team will establish a set of academic and personal goals for that period.
+These goals will be based on the learner’s needs and abilities at that time however, in general, the goal should be to earn at least six credits in an academic year.
 If the learner is not on track to earn the planned credits, that person will be placed on academic probation.

 Academic probation means that the following procedures will be set in motion until adequate progress is being made: